DuckyXD165/KazOS-v2/README.md

 # Introductory
-Welcome to the offical KazOS Github repository.
+Welcome to the official KazOS Github repository.
 This is where the source code to KazOS will be.

 ## Building KazOS
 To Build KazOS follow these steps.
 This guide assumes you are using Homebrew as a package manager.
 If you aren't using brew and you need the packages, See "Used Packages".